A Crazy Ivan is a west-moving storm, shower, etc.

 Seaman Jones: The catch is, a boat this big doesn’t exactly stop on a dime… and if we’re too close, we’ll drift right into the back of him.

-If you want to get technical* about it, the Urban Dictionary defines “Crazy Ivan” as:
+If you want to get technical about it, the analogy to the movie is not perfect.
+It only kinda words technically.
+The Urban Dictionary defines “Crazy Ivan” as:

 1. She’s pulling a Crazy Ivan!
 All stop!
 2. They’re out of tickets.
 Crazy Ivan–let’s go to the bar.